jonathanpmartins/v-money3/README.md

 ### Component v-model number modifier ([view codesandbox](https://codesandbox.io/s/v-money3-use-as-component-forked-523de?file=/src/App.vue))

-`v-model` will always return a string.
+When using `v-model`, the returned value will always be a `string`.
-If the `masked` property is set to true it will be formatted, otherwise it will be a fixed string representation of a float number.
+If the `masked` property is set to `true`, it will be formatted accordingly; otherwise, it will be a fixed string representation of a floating-point number.
-If you need your model to be a float number use the `number` modifier.
+If you require your model to be a floating-point number, utilize the `number` modifier.
+For example:
-Ex.: `v-model.number="amount"`

-- `v-model="amount"` will return a fixed string with typeof `string`.
+- `v-model="amount"` will return a fixed string with a typeof `string`.
+For instance: `'123456.78'`
-Ex.: "123456.78"
-- `v-model.number="amount"` will return a float number with typeof `number`.
-Ex.: 123456.78
+- `v-model.number="amount"` will return a floating-point number with a typeof `number`.
+For example: `123456.78`

 ```html
 <template>